The Save the Date: Event Marketing's best strategy for understanding email deliverability

 The importance of the Save the Date

-Let's back up with a scenario.
+Let's start with a scenario.
 It's a few weeks out from your event and you've spent time creating your first (gorgeous) email invite in Splash.
 Your guest list is all set and you confidently hit send only to discover that several emails have bounced or got stuck in a corporate firewall.

-The best way to ensure that your Guest List is 100% ready to rumble for the official event invite is to add a Save the Date email to your communications strategy.
+At Splash, we deal with a lot of events - and we mean a lot - and we've found that the best way to ensure that your Guest List is 100% ready to rumble for the official event invite is to add a Save the Date email to your communications strategy.

 It's a lightweight, useful communication tactic used to test out the credibility of your Guest List, get your event on the minds' of your dream attendees, and most importantly: it gives you time to take action in case there's a deliverability issue.